 If you do become pregnant, it is important that labs are monitored regularly to ensure that vitamin or mineral deficiencies do not occur.
 A prenatal vitamin along with 1500 mg of calcium citrate needs to be taken daily to prevent neurological or skeletal defects to the fetus.
 Make sure that your surgeon or practitioner is aware of your pregnancy so that he/she can make the appropriate referrals.

 Both men and women who were infertile prior to bariatric surgery may regain their fertility.
 Therefore, if you are not planning a pregnancy, you need to consider taking proper precautions.
-The absorption of oral birth control pills can be affected by the malabsorptive portion of the bypass surgery (not the lap band or sleeve).
+The absorption of oral birth control pills can be affected by the malabsorptive portion of the bypass surgery (not the gastric band or sleeve).
 It is recommended that women talk to their OB/GYN about changing to a patch, shot, vaginal ring or IUD for birth control or even consider using 2 methods of birth control for the first 18 months after surgery.

 Long-Term Follow-Up After Bariatric Surgery